HoangPham2704/Business-Analysis/README.md

 ## Recommendation:

-- Through this data analysis, it's evident that optimizing customer segmentation strategies based on behavioral patterns will significantly enhance targeted marketing efforts.
+Through this data analysis, it's evident that optimizing customer segmentation strategies based on behavioral patterns will significantly enhance targeted marketing efforts.

+Recommending:

-* Recommending the implementation of predictive modeling to forecast customer preferences and streamline product offerings.
+* The implementation of predictive modeling to forecast customer preferences and streamline product offerings.

 * Moreover, the COVID-19 pandemic has already impacted on the business in the first month of 2021, we need to act fast by categorize expenses with a focus on essential operational needs while cost-cutting measures in non-essential areas during these uncertain times.